 In a Luxembourg société à responsabilité limitée (limited liability company), all shareholders must be disclosed to the publicly accessible Registre de Commerce et des Sociétés de Luxembourg.
 In a Luxembourg société anonyme (public limited company), no shareholders need to be disclosed.
-Pan-European reporting obligations need to be met and, as mentioned in 2.1 Impact on Private Equity, there is a new obligation to disclose the beneficial owner(s) of all Luxembourg entities.
+Pan-European reporting obligations need to be met and, as mentioned in 2.1 Impact on Funds and Transactions, there is a new obligation to disclose the beneficial owner(s) of all Luxembourg entities.

-In addition, for public companies incorporated in Luxembourg and listed in Luxembourg or in any other European Union member state, any shareholder having an entitlement to vote must notify both the company issuing the shares and the Commission de Surveillance du Secteur Financier (CSSF) of any acquisition, transfer or similar operation concerning such shares or rights that causes that shareholder's holding to reach, exceed or fall below various thresholds set at 5%, 10%, 15%, 20%, 25%, 33.33% (one third), 50% and 66.66% (two thirds).
+In addition, for public companies incorporated in Luxembourg and listed in Luxembourg or in any other European Union member state, any shareholder having an entitlement to vote must notify both the company issuing the shares and the CSSF of any acquisition, transfer or similar operation concerning such shares or rights that causes that shareholder's holding to reach, exceed or fall below various thresholds set at 5%, 10%, 15%, 20%, 25%, 33.33% (one third), 50% and 66.66% (two thirds).